 If creating an infusion, wait until the sugar has dissolved before adding your chosen ingredients.
 Continue heating for an additional thirty seconds before removing from heat.
 Allow the simple syrup to infuse with the flavor of your preference for 30-60 minutes total.
 Strain simple syrup into a container in order to remove the herbs, spices, or inclusion of your choice and store in an airtight container inside your fridge.
 DONE!
 See?
 Easy peasy.

-Below are some simple syrup recipes I've loved!
+Below are some simple syrup recipes I've loved with different flavors!
 Simply add these ingredients to 1 cup water and 1 cup sugar, then follow the instructions above!
 (Any of these recipes can be scaled upward or downward as needed.)

-- Rose Simple Syrup - Add ¼ cup of dried rose blossoms
+- Rose Simple Syrup - Add ½ cup of dried rose blossoms - a floral addition to your morning cold brew!

 - Lavender Syrup Recipe - Add 3 Tablespoons of dried lavender